tariniteam/NewsNotificationService/README.md

 ### III.
 Create Framework for News API

-BeautifulSoup python package is used to for web data scraping.
+BeautifulSoup python package is used to for web crawling and data scraping.
 TOIApi reads the data from the Times of India website and extracts the required data such as categories, sub category, header title etc.

 The class TOIApi does the following functionalities: